ddeutils/ddedocs/docs/index.md

 It has many area that you should to choose which one that match with the current architect or fit with your cost planing model.

+---

 :material-page-last: Finally, the below diagram shows ^^how the focus areas of **Data Engineering Shift** as the analytics organization evolves^^.
+That mean Data Engineer does not create a part of data ingestion or serving only.
+When data engineering tools change very quickly, The focus of data engineers has changed as well.

 <figure markdown="span">
   ![Data Engineering Shift](img/data-engineering-shift.png){ loading=lazy width="650" }